 Student Support: Your first point of Reference

-The Student Support Office is a modern and friendly place where students can get support and information on various issues concerning student life and study.
-The Student Support Staff, Effie Christou -Senior Student Support Officer and Margarita Galosia -Student Support Officer, are available to all students and aim to enhance students’ higher education experience in every way possible.
-Students can visit them from 9 a.m. to 5 p.m., Monday to Friday or obtain information on-line from the UCLan Cyprus Student Portal.
+The Student Support Services are a modern and friendly place where students can get support and information on various matters concerning student life and study.
+Student Support Staff consist of Effie Christou – Senior Student Support Officer, Margarita Manoli – Student Support Officer and George Karaolis – Student Support Officer, are available to all students and they aim to enhance students’ higher education experience.
+Students can visit the office located on the first floor in room CY117, from 10a.m. to 3p.m., Monday to Friday.

 Please feel free to e-mail the Student Support Services for any enquiries: CyprusStudentSupport@uclancyprus.ac.cy

 At the Student Support Services, you can obtain more information on the following:

 - Travelling to and from the university

 - Coping with life changes that occur during the years you spend at university: stress, money issues, homesickness etc.